 Caila Brown - Creative Services Manager

 Caila oversees the creative-directing and picture-taking while babysitting some of our favorite bands (and bartenders).
 Give her a whiskey ginger and she'll be your best friend.
-Just don't ask her to change any more ads!
+If there’s a technical/logistical/musical/party problem, Caila will fix it — just don't ask her to change any more ads!

 Nerdy, crazy cat lady masquerading as a semi-responsible adult.
+If you see her around, she’s likely on a hunt for food in between tasks.
 From volunteer to photographer to staff — just like the Jeffersons, she's movin' on up!

 Keyboardist and shrink for gypsy swing group Velvet Caravan.
 Founder of the Thursday Night Opry and Trinity Sanctuary Concerts.
 Husband and Dad.
 Iowan, Texan, and Georgian!
 Hammond Organs, oysters, and a Tito's Soda w/ a lime!